 When you have completed the course, take the UAVGroundSchool final exam.
 You may take it once in a 24-hour period.
 Pass it with a score of 80% or better and then print your Certificate of Completion, signed by an FAA Certificated Flight Instructor.

-Once you have completed the course and are confident that you are making consistently good scores, call PSI-CATS at (844)-704-1487 to schedule your FAA exam at a testing center near you.
+Once you have completed the course and are confident that you are making consistently good scores, visit the PSI website to schedule your FAA exam at a testing center near you.

 Arrive at the testing center a few minutes early to complete their sign up procedure.
 Make sure to bring a valid photo ID with you.
 You will not be allowed to take your smart phone into the exam, but some people recommend bringing a magnifying glass.
 All of the sectional charts and figures referenced in the test questions are shown in hard-copy in the Knowledge Test Supplement.
 The testing center will provide a copy of this booklet.
 Remember that a sectional chart legend appears at the front of this book.
 Use it if you need to confirm any symbols or airspace boundaries in a test question.

 The test is proctored and you will be observed during the test.
 When you have completed the test you will receive a document called the Knowledge Test Report.
 This has an embossed seal to show that it is an original.
 Protect it with your life!
 It will be difficult to replace if you lose it.
 About 48 hours after passing your exam, log in to IACRA.FAA.GOV.
 You already created an account to get your FTN number.
 Then, place your submission for your Remote Pilot Certificate.
 A temporary copy will appear in your account in a few days.
 Print this out and keep it with you until you receive your permanent certificate in the mail.
 This usually takes 8-10 weeks.